-The Ministry of Land, Infrastructure, Transport and Tourism (MLIT) implements various road traffic flow control measures, such as reducing carbon dioxide emissions from vehicles by making traffic flow more smooth and increasing travel speed to improve effective fuel economy.
+The Ministry of Land, Infrastructure, Transport and Tourism (MLIT) is promoting various decarbonization initiatives on roads, such as improving fuel efficiency through the smooth flow of traffic to enhance driving speeds and reducing carbon dioxide emissions from automobiles.

 Specifically, MLIT is promoting efforts to strengthen arterial road networks, including ring roads, which contribute to the reduction of carbon dioxide emissions, as roads are developed.
 These include taking targeted measures to traffic congestion bottleneck points based on scientific analysis of big data utilizing ETC2.0 and consideration of introduction of planar congestion control measures including toll policies for traffic demand adjustment utilizing ICT, AI, etc. MLIT is also promoting efforts to make road infrastructure more energy-efficient by switching road lighting to LED or by upgrading it, and to realize energy-creating road infrastructure by promoting the introduction of renewable energy from solar power generation using road space for electricity needed for road management.
 In addition, MLIT is promoting efforts to create an environment for bicycle use, including support for the formulation of bicycle use promotion plans by local governments, development of bicycle traffic space networks, improvement of bicycle parking facilities, and promotion of shared bicycle use, in coordination with safety assurance measures to promote bicycle usage.